thousandbrainsproject/tbp.monty/tools/future_work_widget/README.md

 The widget supports URL parameters to customize its display:

 ### `columns`
-Controls which columns are displayed in the table.
+Controls which columns are displayed in the table and in what order.

 **Usage:** `?columns=column1,column2,column3`